 Instinctive Movement Coach

-The brain science of the past fifteen years clearly shows that getting it together "mentally" involves a physical road map.
-There is no "mental game".
-There is no "muscle memory".
+The brain science of the past fifteen years clearly shows that getting it together "mentally" involves a physical road map and exposes current "mental game" solutions as incomplete at best.
+There is no "mental game", there is no "muscle memory", and "work on that new move until you groove it" guarantees nothing.
 You have one body and one brain.
-You don't remember it, but they worked quite well as you learned to walk.
-Instinctive movement is simply normal movement that your body trusts as "safe" and it is the true path to the accuracy and consistency you seek.
-Machinelike precision and everyday consistency can only follow instinctive balance, rhythm, and spine safety.
+You don't remember it, but they worked quite well together as you learned to walk.
+Instinctive movement is simply normal movement that your body trusts as "safe" and it is the only path to the accuracy and consistency you seek.
+Machine-like precision and everyday consistency can only follow instinctive balance, rhythm, and spine safety.

 The non-conscious instincts, that regulate human movement for body safety, must be cooperated with as you build your game.
 Instinctive motion is body friendly, eliminates the static between the body and brain that causes "mental game" issues, and is as reliable and maintenance free as walking.
 The recent neuroscience for human perception and movement explains why no two swings in the hall of fame are exactly alike and condemns "chasing the perfect swing" as a source of static between the body and brain.
 It also explains why cooperation with the instincts that regulate balance, rhythm and spine safety is the key to everyday peak performance and exposes today's "mental game" solutions spawned in the 70's as incomplete at best.
 Einstein once said, "You cannot solve a problem on the level on which it was created", and the new path to the improvement you seek has nothing to do with "changing muscle memory", or "work on that new move until you groove it".
 It involves getting back to the process you used as a child learning how to walk.
 Your body led the way while your brain cataloged "what hurt and what worked" and what you ended up with was perfect, instinctively safe, maintenance free motion.